-Optimizing intelligence requires simultaneously optimizing all of its components: memory, focus, the speed of information processing, pattern analysis, and so on.
-Additionally, it needs to address psycho-emotional processes, such as reducing anxiety and stress response while increasing emotional resilience and empathy.
-Optimizing for one variable of cognitive function at the expense of others can create blind spots and lead to unbalanced behaviours.
-For instance, having drive without the ability to focus well, or willpower without emotional resilience.
-For that reason, we’ve designed a formula that deliberately seeks to balance subjective effects to give meaningful enhancement in a comprehensive way – a whole system upgrade.
+Optimizing health requires simultaneously optimizing multiple components of the system.
+Optimizing for one variable of a system at the expense of others can create blind spots and lead to unbalanced behaviors.
+For instance, in cognition, having drive without the ability to focus well, or willpower without emotional resilience.
+For that reason, we’ve designed our formulas so as to deliberately seek to balance subjective effects to give meaningful enhancement in a comprehensive way – a whole system upgrade.

-Optimizing for ‘cognitive enhancement’ requires understanding and optimizing the entire pathway.
+Optimizing for health requires understanding and optimizing the entire pathway.

 Moreover, when you are trying to optimize for a subjective effect, such as memory, you have to take into account not only the whole pathway of one aspect of memory (e.g., the entire acetylcholine pathway), but all the various and many pathways that collectively result in the thing we call “memory.”
 To really improve memory, you need to address acetylcholine processing, glutamate processing, long term potentiation, RNA signaling, etc.

-For example, there are many ingredients of the stack that would be damaged by the enzymatic breakdown process that would normally occur in the liver, and so before they got to the blood and to the brain chemistry, they’d be mostly damaged or degraded.
-We have specific additives in the stack whose inclusion aims to get those ingredients through that process.
+For example, if there are ingredients in a formula that would be damaged by the enzymatic breakdown process that would normally occur in the liver, and so before they got to the rest of the body they would be mostly damaged or degraded, then would include specific ingredients in the stack to support getting those ingredients through that process.

 Piperine, for example, temporarily blocks glucuronidation in the liver.
 This helps a number of chemicals (notably curcumin) get into the bloodstream more effectively without inhibiting important liver process for all other things, just for the very short time of absorption.